Pájaro Verde (Mexican folktale): The Green Bird (Tequila)

+Daria

-Scholar Stanley Lynn Robe collected a Mexican variant from informant Agustina Gomez, from Tepatitlán.
+Scholar Stanley Lynn Robe collected a Mexican tale from informant Agustina Gomez, from Tepatitlán.
 In this tale, titled Daria, Daria has a widowed father who marries another woman, who has her own child.
 Her step-family mistreats her.
 One day, Daria's father goes to the market and his step-daughter asks for dresses and shoes, while Daria asks for three myrtle flowers, due to being threatened by her step-mother.
 Daria's father finds the myrtle flowers per the instructions of an old woman and gives them to Daria.
 Daria throws a myrtle flower in the fire and a bird appears to her.
 The bird says he is a prince that can be disenchanted if she speaks to him, but she does not.
 After exhausting the myrtle flowers, Daria's step-mother beats her and orders some servants to take her to the woods and kill her.
 Out of pity, the servants let her go and kill a dog in her place.
 The same bird returns and guides Daria to a hut that belongs to the king's milkman, warning her not to leave the house and enter the king's palace, since the servants may spread rumours about her and even his father, the king, may want to kill her.
 Daria disobeys the bird prince's warnings and goes to the palace.
 Once there, the servants take notice of her beauty and lie to the king that she promised to separate, in a single night, a bodega ('cellar, storeroom') of mixed heaps of rice and birdseed.
 The prince, in bird form, helps her fulfill the task.
 The next day, Daria goes again to the palace, and the maidservants spread another rumour about her: this time, that she promised to get the prince's childhood toys that are in a cage.
 The bird prince advises Daria: she is to take a path until she reaches a small town square, where a certain house is; she is to knock on the door, and an old lady will greet her; she is to ask for a drink of water and, while the old lady is away, Daria is to get the cage and flee.
 It happens thus.
 At the end of a year, the prince's curse is almost lifted, and the king summons all available girls to the palace, each carrying a large candle (círio), while Daria brings a little candle.
 The prince talks to Daria and she speaks to him, finally breaking his curse.
+Spanish scholars Julio Camarena and Maxime Chevalier, in their joint Spanish Folktale Index, classified the tale as subtype 425B, Las labores difíciles.